micahwoods/atcweb3/content/post/rethink-throw-spray-tank-si/index.md

 ---
 date: "2017-07-06T00:00:00Z"
+title: This will make you rethink what you throw in the spray tank
 subtitle: In 11 attempts, Si failed to increase green speed every single time
 tags:
 - Green speed
 - Mowing
 - Fertilizer
-title: This will make you rethink what you throw in the spray tank
-author: Micah Woods
+- stimpmeter
+authors: [admin]
 featured: true
 image:
-  preview_only: yes
+  preview_only: true
 ---

 Beth Guertal wrote to me a couple weeks ago:

 > "I liked your [Si blog post](http://www.blog.asianturfgrass.com/2017/06/i-dont-really-need-to-show-any-data-for-this-to-be-certain.html) of recent date.
 It made me go back and find [some data I collected once upon a while](http://www.files.asianturfgrass.com/FinalResultsSiTest2012.pdf)."

 As you probably know, I think it is ridiculous that more silica in leaves would somehow make greens faster, or that it would make for a cleaner cut of the leaf.
 More about that later.